-It was noted that Salt Lake City, Utah Lighting District No. 1, now known as L01 (the "District L01") was duly created pursuant to notice and public hearing, on April 15, 1996.
-District L01 was created with notice to all property owners within District L01 that assessments were to be paid annually when assessed.
-Thereafter, in 1996, the City Council adopted an assessment ordinance (the "Original Assessment Ordinance") and additional annual assessment ordinances in 1996 through 2008.
-The 1998 assessment ordinance modified District L01 by adding an extension to District L01 that was previously part of another special improvement district.
+It was noted that Salt Lake City, Utah Lighting District No. 2 ("District L02") was duly created, pursuant to notice and public hearing, on October 10, 1995.
+District L02 was created with notice to all property owners within District L02 that assessments are to be paid annually when assessed and after passage of the due date set out in the Notice of Assessment, and that interest will accrue on any unpaid balance until paid.
+On November 21, 1995, Ordinance No. 80 of 1995 (the "Original Assessment Ordinance") was adopted by the City Council.
+Each year an assessment ordinance has been adopted to cover actual and estimated costs of District L02 for a twelve (12) month period.

-Pursuant to the procedu res established in the prod ceedings creating District L01 and the Original Assessment O rdinance, the following ass sessment ordinance (the "2009 Assessment Ordinance") was then introduced in writing ng, was fully discussed, and pursuant to motion duly made by Councilmember and seconded by Councilmember , adopted by the followin g vote: AYE:
+Pursuant to the procedures established in the proceedings creating District L02 and the Original Assessment Ordinance, the following assessment ordinance (the "2009 Assessment Ordinance") was then introduced in writing, was fully discussed, and pursuant to motion duly made by Councilmember \\\\\\ and seconded by Councilmember \\\\\\ and seconded by the following vote:

+AYE: